brandon-m-navarro/HCI_Portfolio/README.md

 Hello!
 My name is Brandon Navarro and I'm currently a junior at Worcester Polytechnic Institute majoring in Computer Science.
 As you can see above, this website was created as a way to showcase the projects that I have worked on in the previous seven weeks.

-Below you can find the links to the Medium articles that I wrote detailing the design process that was follwed for each respective project.
+Below you can find the links to the Medium articles that I wrote detailing the design process that was followed for each respective project.

 ### Medium Posts